A simple way to improve your digestion is by eating more fermented foods. That’s because they contain probiotics that:

 Sauerkraut is fermented cabbage high in organic acids and enzymes.
 It contains probiotics, fiber, vitamins B, C, and K, iron, manganese, folate, copper, and potassium, all important for gut health and overall wellness.

-Kimchi is a reddish cabbage fermented with salt, garlic, vinegar, chile peppers, and other spices.
+Kimchi is a reddish cabbage fermented with salt, garlic, vinegar, chili peppers, and other spices.
 A very popular condiment in Korea, kimchi is rich in probiotics and has lots of benefits.

 Besides supporting your gut with healthy bacteria, a number of studies have shown eating fermented kimchi may significantly decrease blood pressure, BMI, weight, total cholesterol, fasting, and more [4,5,6].